ncbi/ribovore/00README.txt

 the directory before rerunning, or (b) use the -f option with ribotyper.pl, in which case the directory will be overwritten.

+The $RIBODIR environment variable is used several times here.
+That is a hard-coded path that was set in the 'Setting up environment variables for Ribotyper:' section above.

 ##############################################################################
 OUTPUT